MAURA KEHOE COLLINS

 Sotheby's Institute of Art, MA in Art Business Program (Guest Lecturer, 2016–present)

 SARA Madeleine HENDERSON

-Having honed her skills as Archivist at Marlborough Gallery and Assistant Director for The Asian American Arts Centre, both in New York, she took her love of art and savvy for management to the private collections and family office of a Houston-based CEO.
+Having honed her skills as Archivist at Marlborough Gallery and Assistant Director for The Asian American Arts Centre, both in New York, she took her love of art and savvy for management to private collections and began work in the family office of a Houston-based CEO.
 There she managed fine art and valuables collections as well as various real estate projects.

 A move in 2017 to one of Houston’s top Wealth Management Firms clarified the legal, insurance, tax and gift planning implications of collecting.
 Sara has a Master’s Degree in Art History from Louisiana State University where she focused on Chinese Art History, and a Bachelor’s Degree in Mathematics, with a minor in Fine Art, from Smith College.
 She recently completed the Certified Financial Planner™ (CFP®) Certification Education Program at Rice University.